Key Differences Between a National Police Check and an Australian Federal Police Check

 The process of applying for an NPC online is largely the same as it is for an AFP.
 To start with, you will be required to provide your full name, contact information, and details regarding the purpose of your police check, before paying the fees through a secure online portal.

-To complete your application for a national police certificate, you will then have to provide additional information including your gender and address history.
+To complete your application for a national police check, you will then have to provide additional information including your gender and address history.
 You will also be required to upload your identifying documents as well as a selfie of you holding up a form of photo ID.

 From here, you can consent and submit your application.
 It may only take one business day for your certificate to be issued once you have completed this process.